define_new_type_bijectionsDrule.define_new_type_bijections :

 This theorem, which is the defining property for the constants

-, is stored under the name
+abs and rep, is stored under the name

-in the current theory segment.
+name in the current theory segment.
 It is also the value

-.
+returned by define_new_type_bijections.
 The theorem states

-is the left inverse of rep
+that abs is the left inverse of rep and, for

-is the left
+values satisfying P, that rep is the left

-inverse of abs
+inverse of abs.

 A call define_new_type_bijections{name,ABS,REP,tyax}

-is not a theorem of the form returned by
+fails if tyax is not a theorem of the form returned by

 Drule.prove_rep_fn_onto